Zocker-Welt/Zawa/README.md

 // Variable declaration
 let name = value;
-let name; // the variable's value is null
+let name; // The variable's value is null

 // Variable assignment
 new_var = value;
-echo name = value // Variable assignment is an expression (not a statement).
+println(name = value); // Variable assignment is an expression (not a statement).
 It returns the new value

 // Or
 println("stringval" or false); // Writes stringval